A/textr/readme.md

 # Typographr

 Superslim text transforming framework.
-With `typographr` you can easy to create modular typographers with your very own text transformation logic to use it on many cases like just fix quotes or even convert your text rom markdown to html.
+With `textr` you can easy to create modular typographers with your very own text transformation logic to use it on many cases like just fix quotes or even convert your text rom markdown to html.